christian-putzke/havelland-rss/README.md

 Havelland aktuell RSS
 ==========================
-This is a simple wrapper written in PHP which converts the contents Havelland Aktuell's press section (https://www.havelland.de/presse/) into an RSS 2.0 feed.
+This is a simple wrapper written in PHP which converts the press publications from Havelland Aktuell (https://www.havelland.de/presse/) into an RSS 2.0 feed.

 Version 1.1